 Scenic Beauty on the Upper Colorado River

 The picture says it all.
 The Upper Colorado River winds through rugged canyons and wide-open valleys, offering some of the most scenic rafting in Colorado.
-Located near Kremmling, this stretch is easily accessible from Denver, Breckenridge, Winter Park, and Steamboat Springs, making it a favorite getaway for both locals and visitors.
 Guests often spot eagles soaring overhead, bighorn sheep navigating the cliffs, and the occasional moose grazing near the banks.
 Between the wildlife, colorful rock formations, and peaceful stretches of water, it’s a journey that highlights both adventure and natural beauty.

 Highlights of this section of river include: